 In 1961, famed undersea explorer Jacques Cousteau came to Cozumel – and fell head over heels in love.
 The object of his affection?
 The Palancar Reef.
 Cousteau called this undersea marvel simply (and correctly) “paradise.”
 It’s the ultimate Cozumel scuba diving experience.
 Thanks to Cousteau’s passionate evangelism, this incredible underwater ecosystem has become one of the world’s most popular scuba diving hot spots for both newbies and experienced divers.
-During your stay at the all inclusive Occidental Cozumel or Allegro Cozumel, discover the world beneath the waves that is the Palancar Reef.
+During your stay at the all-inclusive Occidental Cozumel or Allegro Cozumel, discover the world beneath the waves that are the Palancar Reef.

 What To Know

 Palancar Reef is one of the crown jewels of the Mesoamerican Barrier Reef System, which stretches nearly 700 miles from the northern tip of the Yucatan Peninsula down through the Honduran Bay Islands.
-The 3.5-mile long Palancar is actually a blend of several different coral formations, with dive depths ranging from 50 to 115 feet.
+The 3.5 mile-long Palancar is actually a blend of several different coral formations, with dive depths ranging from 50 to 115 feet.
 The waters of the Palancar Reef are crystal clear, with visibility up to 200 feet, perfect for scuba divers to mingle with sea turtles, eagle rays, and shimmering schools of tropical fish.
 Cozumel scuba diving doesn’t get any better than this.